damonf/travelling-salesman-plotter/docs/README.md

 The _-a_ option specifies an arc.
 This is usefull for evaluating the correctness of the solution, since it's easy to see if a path is the shortest path.

+Generated problems can be solved by the [Travelling Salesman](https://github.com/damonf/travelling_salesman) program which takes the graph.txt file as input.

 Here is the generated _problem.png_ for the sample usage:

 ![problem](problem.png "problem.png")

+## Sample Usage: Plotting a Solution

 ```bash
 # Plot a solution to a problem: